CheeseCake87/SystemMonitor/README.md

             bytes_recv: int
 ```

+# Install on Windows System

+Download the `SystemMonitorSetupPackage.zip` file.

+Extract the contents of the zip file, and run the `install/install.exe` file.

+This will move the contents on the folder to the `C:\Program Files\SystemMonitor` directory, and
+add a shortcut to the common startup folder (`C:/ProgramData/Microsoft/Windows/Start Menu/Programs/StartUp`)

+You can change the `app.ico` file to change the icon of the application.
+And you can also change
+the `logo.gif` file to change the logo of the application.

+Remember to change the `config.toml` file to set the correct system id, server URL, and interval.

 # Development and Test Setup

 Install Python, navigate to the project directory and run the following commands: